lowrycito/handbook/pages/study-manual-general-handbook-13-sunday-school.md

 attend classes.
 Teachers support members in their efforts to learn and live the gospel of Jesus Christ.

-To prepare to teach, Sunday School teachers use the scriptures, Come, Follow Me—For Individuals and Families, and Come, Follow Me—For Sunday School.
+To prepare to teach, Sunday School teachers use the scriptures and Come, Follow Me.
 They follow the principles in Teaching in the Savior’s Way and chapter 17 of this handbook.

 Sunday School teachers attend quarterly teacher council meetings (see 17.4).